tgdwyer/tgdwyer.github.io/_chapters/monad.md

 totalMark = liftA2 (+) exam nonExam
 ```

-So it shouldn't really be any surprise that functions of the same input type can also be composed with monadic bind.
+So it shouldn’t really be any surprise that functions of the same input type can also be composed with monadic bind.
 The right-to-left bind `(=<<)` takes a binary function `f` and a unary function `g` and
 creates a new unary function.
 The new function will apply `g` to its argument, then give the result as well as the